 The best climbing skins, reviewed and curated by the Trailspace community.
+The latest review was added on March 30, 2020.
 Stores' prices and availability are updated daily.

 Recent Climbing Skin Reviews

 A lightweight, short skin that integrates with Åsnes skis via dependable locking system.
 Gives a solid kick and moderate climbing power while still allowing some glide on easy terrain, at 1/4 to 1/3 the weight of a full-length skin.
 Small enough to fit a pair in a chest pocket.
 Ideal for hut-to-hut trips, and good skiers can take them to the summits.
 As backcountry or mountaineering skis have gotten bigger, skins have followed along.
 My full-length skins for my biggest skis, G3 Finder 107s, weigh… Full review

 Decent traction but a bit less glide than other brands.
 Tip metal loops need RIVETING to stay attached!
 Tail clips are fine.
 My G3 Expedition skins are 10 years old but still work OK even though getting worn down a bit and needing seasonal re-applications of glue.
 My gripe is that the metal loops (which must be sized for your wide or narrow ski tips) tend to let go when the self-glued skin that doubles back to hold them lets go.
 I had to rivet my loops in place.
 Newer style "tip pockets" may be… Full review